piriya33/CDC_Wordpress/wp-content/plugins/my-custom-functions/readme.txt

 1. Download a copy (ZIP file) of this plugin from WordPress.org.
 2. Unzip the ZIP file.
 3. Upload the unzipped catalog to your website's plugin directory (`/wp-content/plugins/`).
-4. Log into Admin Panel of your WordPress website.
+4. Log in to Admin Area of your WordPress website.
 5. Activate this plugin through the "`Plugins`" tab.

-After installation and activation, the "`PHP Inserter`" menu item will appear in the "`Settings`" section of Admin Panel.
+After installation and activation, the "`PHP Inserter`" menu item will appear in the "`Settings`" section of Admin Area.
 Click on it in order to view the plugin settings page.

 [More help installing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")